-As you all know, matter can be defined as something that takes up space.
+As you may already know, matter can be defined as something that takes up space.
 State of matter is a form that matter takes on.
-Most of the people know about only three states of matter those are: – solid, liquid and gas but there are some other states as well known as Modern States of Matter.
+Most people know about only three states of matter those are: – solid, liquid and gas but there are some other states as well known as Modern States of Matter.

 Types of states of matter: –

-States of matter are divided in two types: –
+States of matter are divided into two types: –

 - Low Energy States: – Low energy states are further divided in two sub categories as followed: –